-- qualified for a degree in a New Zealand university which is of relevance to the proposed programme of study with a B grade average; or - ii. presented evidence of ability for advanced level academic study; or - iii. been admitted with Academic Equivalent Standing to enrol for the Postgraduate Diploma in Geographic Information Science; and - (b) applied to enrol and been approved as a student by the Academic Dean of Science.
+- ii. presented evidence of ability for advanced level academic study; or - iii. been admitted with Academic Equivalent Standing to enrol for the Postgraduate Diploma in Geographic Information Science; and - (b) applied to enrol and been approved as a student by the Academic Dean of Science.